-- 1) Each person read the article carefully and take notes. - 2) After reading the article carefully \rightarrow meet with your presentation partners to discuss - in what way is the analysis a case study of something larger, namely the field of study/perspective discussed in the preceding lecture - what principles of the field of study/perspective discussed in the previous class are reflected in the analysis? - 3) Organize the overall presentation in terms of: the main points of the case study relative to the principles of the field of study/perspective OR the principles of the field of study relative to the main points of the case study - 4) Decide on a division of labor (e.g. which principles from the previous class relative to points in the case study will each person cover.
+1) Each person read the article carefully and take notes.

+- 2) After reading the article carefully \rightarrow meet with your presentation partners to discuss - in what way is the analysis a case study of something larger, namely the field of study/perspective discussed in the preceding lecture - what principles of the field of study/perspective discussed in the previous class are reflected in the analysis? - for presentations on a perspective/field of study: what geographic concept(s) are used, and how - 3) Organize the overall presentation in terms of principles of the field of study relative to the main points of the case study; do not summarize the case study; everyone has read it and posted on it. - 4) Decide on a division of labor regarding the principles from the previous class relative to points in the case study will each person cover.